larry weaner on meadow-making and more, with nature’s help

 a conversation on the radio with larry weaner

-IN OUR RECENT CHAT on my public-radio program (listen in now), I learned why not to till when prepping a planting; how to help a desired species outpace an unwanted one by learning to manage and influence natural processes; and what the word “naturalistic” means today.
+IN OUR CHAT on my public-radio program, I learned why not to till when prepping a planting; how to help a desired species outpace an unwanted one by learning to manage and influence natural processes; and what the word “naturalistic” means today.

 Q. How did the native and natural become your specialty, Larry—did the education in landscape design come first, or the nature and science?